imagej/imagej.github.io/pages/SciJava_Common.md

 ## User interfaces

-The {% capture includecontent %} TODO {% endcapture %}
+The {% capture includecontent %} package = org/scijava/ui | class =
+UIService {% endcapture %}

 {% include javadoc content=includecontent %}

 `then takes care of constructing an actual UI-specific menu bar (or whatever UI components and/or widgets it wants) from the available ShadowMenus.
-There is a type hierarchy beneath the`
+There is a type hierarchy beneath the `

-{% capture includecontent %} TODO {% endcapture %}
+{% capture includecontent %} package = org/scijava/menu | class =
+MenuCreator {% endcapture %}

 {% include javadoc content=includecontent %}

-`interface intended for this purpose; for example, the`
+`interface intended for this purpose; for example, the `

-{% capture includecontent %} TODO {% endcapture %}
+{% capture includecontent %} package = org/scijava/ui/swing/menu | class
+= SwingJMenuBarCreator {% endcapture %}

 {% include javadoc content=includecontent %}

-`implements MenuCreator to create and maintain a Swing`
+`implements MenuCreator to create and maintain a Swing `

-{% capture includecontent %} TODO {% endcapture %}
+{% capture includecontent %} project = Java | package = javax/swing |
+class = JMenuBar {% endcapture %}

 {% include javadoc content=includecontent %}